snowshoestamp/snowshoe_jquery/README.md

 <div id="snowshoe-messages"></div>
 ```

 3\.
-To add helpful messaging for when a user isn't touching the stamp to the screen fully, insert an html block in the initialization data.
-First, a user will see a "Keep holding" message for 2 seconds, followed by whatever you place here.
+To add helpful messaging for when a user isn't touching the stamp to the screen fully, insert an html block in the initialization data in the format referenced below.
+First, a user will see a `userTraining` message for 2 seconds (instructs them to hold the stamp on the screen), followed by an `insufficientPoints` message (informs them to lift the stamp and try again).
+We used `<h3>` tags in the example but feel free to use any html you would like.
+It will be dynamically appended to the `<div>` with the id of `#snowshoe-messages`.

 ```javascript
 <script>